TrickyyRL/Jeem/README.md

 ## 🧐 About

-This is a script that solves your Alef assignments by taking screenshots of the questions and answers, and letting the program figure it out! 🤖📖
+This is a python program that solves your Alef assignments by taking screenshots of the questions and answers, and letting the program figure it out! 🤖📖

 ## 📝 Features